 Day sailing trip from Hvar - Vis

 The best way to see the islands is to charter a sailboat.
-Most chartered trips offer only private week long trips.
-If you do not have a week, there are full day sailing tours.
-A sailing tour by Hvar Adventure (10 am - 5 pm from Hvar Town, 7 hours, $74 USD per person) sails to Vis island where the boat stops for swimming and snorkeling.
+Most chartered trips offer only private week-long trips.
+If you do not have a week, there are full-day sailing tours.
+Join an excursion to Vis island, where the boat stops for swimming and snorkeling.
 You can choose to charter a private boat for the day or sail with a group.

 Expert tip: Outside of the major cities, Croatia is mainly cash-based.
 There are ATMs, but make sure to carry plenty of local currency on hand, especially when you visit Vis and the islands or countryside on the mainland.